Board and Executive Committee

 Gerry started as Chief Executive of Tesco Bank in August 2018 and is a member of the Tesco executive committee.

 Prior to joining Tesco, Gerry has held a number of leadership roles in financial services.
-Most recently Gerry served as Chief Executive Officer of Ulster Bank Ireland.
+Most recently he served as Chief Executive Officer of Ulster Bank Ireland.

 Before joining Ulster Bank, Gerry served as Chief Executive Officer of Danske Bank UK (formerly Northern Bank) for eight years, successfully leading the organisation in the aftermath of the financial crisis.
 Earlier in his career, Gerry also held roles at Bank of Ireland, McKinsey & Co., and the UK Civil Service.